Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 There is already a preconfigured tesnet in Nethereum, which [can be downloaded from github](https://github.com/Nethereum/Nethereum/tree/master/testchain/clique)

-The preconfigured testnet will mine by default so you don't have to start mining manually.
+The preconfigured testnet will start producing blocks inmediately so there is no need to start this manually, for more information check the Proof of Authority section below.

 The chain keystore in the "devChain" folder contains the keys for the preconfigured account, which is also present in the genesis file "genesis_dev.json".